Georg and Vera Leisner: Professional development

-Between 1924 and 1928 Georg Leisner collaborated with the Frobenius Institute of Cultural Morphology at the University of Frankfurt and in 1926, possibly also with Vera, took part in Leo Frobenius's eighth expedition to Africa, to the Nubian desert, to examine the architecture and document rock paintings of the area.
+Between 1924 and 1928 Georg Leisner collaborated with the Frobenius Institute of Cultural Morphology at the University of Frankfurt am Main and in 1926, possibly also with Vera, took part in Leo Frobenius's eighth expedition to Africa, to the Nubian desert, to examine the architecture and document rock paintings of the area.

 Returning to Bavaria after the trip to Italy, the couple made acquaintance with Hugo Obermaier, a distinguished prehistorian and anthropologist and professor at the Complutense University of Madrid.
-He suggested that Georg study prehistory and he enrolled at the University of Munich in 1927.
+He suggested that Georg study prehistory and he enrolled at the Ludwig-Maximilians-Universität München in 1927.
 However, he soon moved to the Department of Prehistory and Early History at the University of Marburg, where the first German chair of prehistoric archaeology was created in 1928.
-Vera also wanted to enrol but had never completed her bachelor's degree and first needed to comply with its requirements.
-By the time she entered the university Georg was already studying megalithic tombs and had developed a plan to do his doctorate on such tombs on the Iberian Peninsula.
+Vera also wanted to enroll but had never completed her bachelor's degree and first needed to comply with its requirements.
+By the time she entered the university, Georg was already studying megalithic tombs and had developed a plan to do his doctorate on such tombs on the Iberian Peninsula.

 They travelled together to northwest Spain, where they worked in partnership with the local archaeologist Carlos Cerdán Márquez, and Portugal for seven months in 1929–30 to carry out the research, Vera doing drawings of the graves and also learning photography.
 In 1928, at the age of 62, Georg earned his doctorate on megalithic tombs in the Spanish region of Galicia, under the supervision of Gero von Merhart.
 Since Vera had not yet graduated, they were faced with a choice of whether she should first obtain a degree or begin field work with her husband immediately.
 They chose the latter.
 They travelled for seven months in 1929 and 1930 through the Iberian Peninsula, including the Algarve in Portugal, where they visited the Megalithic Monuments of Alcalar.
 This was where the idea of a series of publications on the megalithic tombs of the Iberian Peninsula is believed to have emerged.
 Vera's lack of a doctorate and the fact that, at the time, archaeology was a male-dominated discipline, may explain why, in later life, Georg was very concerned to secure her rights to their work after his death.
 He was fully aware that fellow archaeologists considered her to be his assistant rather than his partner.